Fl0wyn/feranet.fr/docs/linux/docker.md

 # Validate the syntax of a docker-compose file
 docker-compose config

-# Display the logs for all services
+# Display logs for all services
 docker-compose logs -f --tail 5

 # Pull the latest version of all images defined in a docker-compose file